ADHD in Adults

 - Updated draft MOC to CAG aADHD in the COPI

-Based on the above, the Clinical Lead and Programme Manager have completed the second draft of the Model of Care, which has been submitted to the College of Psychiatrists of Ireland and its ADHD in Adults Clinical Advisory Group (CAG).
+Based on the above, the Clinical Lead and Project Manager have completed the second draft of the Model of Care, which has been submitted to the College of Psychiatrists of Ireland and its ADHD in Adults Clinical Advisory Group (CAG).
 The latter was specifically established to consider the clinical components of the document.
 It’s role is to ensure that what the National Clinical Programme is recommending is in line with best evidenced based practice.

 Goals 2018 / 2019